Signs & Symptoms

 Finding The Right Scoliosis Care

 Choosing a medical professional to treat scoliosis can be difficult.
 In many cases you may only be able to find someone who is able to treat one aspect of the disorder.
 That is why going to a group, like the Illinois one and Joint Institute is so important.
 IBJI can offer you access to all forms of treatment and professionals.
 We not only give you access to your physician but to a physical therapist, complete diagnostic imaging, and psychological assistance we offer a holistic treatment package.
-Make an appointment with one of our orthopedic physicians today to start making use of our complete scoliosis medical treatment.
+Schedule online with one of our orthopedic physicians today to start making use of our complete scoliosis medical treatment.

 *This content is for information only and is not intended to replace the diagnosis, treatment, or medical advice from your treating healthcare professionals.
 The content does not provide medical advice, does not constitute the practice of medicine or other healthcare professional services, and does not create a doctor-patient relationship.
 You should not rely on this information as a substitute, nor does it replace professional medical advice, diagnosis, or treatment.
 If you have concerns or questions, seek the advice of your healthcare professionals.
 If you think you may have a medical emergency, call your doctor or 911 immediately.
 Do not rely on electronic communications or communicate through this website for immediate, urgent medical needs.
 This website is not designed to facilitate medical emergencies.
 The use of the information is at the reader’s own risk.
 The links are provided for information and convenience only.
 We cannot accept responsibility for the sites linked or the information found here.
 A link does not imply an endorsement of a site.